 The KOMPSAT (KOrean Multi-Purpose SATellite) program is a government funded space program which was started in the mid 90's.
 The first satellite of the KOMPSAT program was launched in 1999 and the second satellite was launched in 2006.
-Currently, KOMPSAT-3 and KOMPSAT-5 (Figure 1) are under development at the same time.
+Currently, KOMPSAT-3 and KOMPSAT-5 (Figure 1) are under development at the same time and KOMPSAT-5 will be launch in 2011.